 To do so, I had to answer the following questions first: is Ivacy VPN safe to use?
 Can you stream Netflix with it?
 Does Ivacy VPN allow torrenting?
-And finally, does it really offer enough features to be considered among the best VPN providers?
+And finally, does it offer enough features to be considered among the best VPN providers?

 Hopefully, my Ivacy VPN review will answer these and other questions, helping you to decide if this service suits your needs.